oguzutku1745/AleoNewExamples/Meet With Leo/A2/README.md

 }
 ```

 *Leo v2* allows users to read all mappings defined in programs that have been imported with.
-Just as with reading local mappings, `this operation must take place in an async function`
+Just as with reading local mappings, ${\textsf{\color{red}this operation must take place in an async function}}$

 ```leo
 let val:u32 = Mapping::get(token.aleo/account, 0u32);